 In January 2010, we amended and restated our existing credit agreement, the Amended Credit Agreement, to, among other things, increase the revolving credit facility by \$25,000.
-The Amended Credit Agreement provides for a \$50,000 facility, with up to a \$20,000 sublimit for letters of credit that can be used for working capital requirements and other general corporate purposes.
-With the consent of the lenders and the administrative agent and subject to satisfaction of certain conditions, we may increase the facility to \$75,000 in accordance with the Amended Credit Agreement.
+The Amended Credit Agreement provides for a \$50,000 facility through January 22, 2013, with up to a \$20,000 sublimit for letters of credit that can be used for working capital requirements and other general corporate purposes.
+With the consent of the lenders and the administrative agent and subject to satisfaction of certain conditions, we may increase the facility to \$75,000.
 The loan is collateralized by substantially all of Alexion Pharmaceuticals, Inc.'s assets, including the pledge of the equity interests of certain direct subsidiaries and the real estate owned by Alexion Manufacturing LLC, its wholly owned subsidiary, but excluding intellectual property and assets of foreign subsidiaries.

 We may elect that the loans under the agreement bear interest at a rate per annum equal to (i) LIBOR plus 2.50% to 3.00% depending on the ratio of our cash to liabilities (as calculated in accordance with the agreement), or (ii) a Base Rate equal to the higher of the (A) Prime Rate then in effect, (B) Federal Funds Rate then in effect plus 0.50%, and (C) Eurodollar Rate then in effect plus 1.00%, plus 0.50% to 1.00% depending on the ratio of our cash to liabilities (as calculated in accordance with the agreement).
-We may prepay the loans, in whole or in part, in minimum amounts without premium or penalty, other than customary breakage costs with respect to LIBOR borrowings.
 Interest is payable quarterly for Base Rate loans and, in the case of LIBOR-based loans, at the end of the applicable interest period, with the principal due on January 22, 2013, the maturity date.
-We may borrow, repay and reborrow under the facility until January 22, 2013.